jes-sun/idol-identifier/README.md

 # Idol Identifier (WIP)

-This program processes single images or videos frame-by-frame and uses a facial recognition library to compare the faces in the media to a given dataset.
+This program uses multithreading to process single images or videos frame-by-frame.
+A facial recognition library is used to compare the faces in the media to a given dataset.
 The faces will be identified (if able to be matched to a person in the dataset) or labeled as unknown.

 Currently the functions all work, but the GUI is incomplete and needs to be fully integrated with the coded features.